kd8bny/blog/content/posts/session_inhibit2.md

 ## The fix

 In order to our change to work `sh` isn't going to be the correct choice anymore.
 We have no way of enforcing `sh` stay alive on exit.
 A common solution to this problem is using `nohup` or No Hangup.
-This however in my testing doesn't work for with sh as redirecting input and output to the inactive shell wont keep it running.
+This however in my testing doesn't work for with sh as redirecting input and output to the inactive shell won't keep it running.
-So I devised a new plan hopefully with the similar compatibility of `sh&`. **The Requirements:** We need a long running process that never exits, can't suck too many resources, and needs to be easy to kill.
+So I devised a new plan hopefully with the similar compatibility of `sh&`. **The Requirements:** We need a long-running process that never exits, can't suck too many resources, and needs to be easy to kill.
 So lets slap a few things together and see how they work.

 ```sh
 alias block='systemd-inhibit --no-ask-password --what=idle --who="me" --why="cuz I said so" nohup watch --interval 240 head /dev/random &; export INHIBIT_PID=$!'